The Most Expensive Coffees In The World (Hint: Its not Kopi Luwak)

-IMPORTANT: We don't support the production of Kopi Luwak for animal cruelty issues, and neither should you.
-Please read this information to find out why.
+IMPORTANT: We don't support 95% of Kopi Luwak Production for animal cruelty and fraudulent related reasons and neither should you.

-UPDATE - November 2017 - You can now find Kopi Luwak on sites such as Alibaba.com for as little as $6/bag (thanks Blake).
-What happened?
+You can now find Kopi Luwak on sites such as Alibaba.com for as little as $6/bag (thanks Blake).
+Why?
 It's hard to say exactly, but large scale (in-humane) production, combined with super diluted luwak 'blends' have likely driven up the supply, and hence, reduced the price.
-Don't be fooled though - it its too good to be true, it is.
+Don't be fooled though - if it's too good to be true, it is.